drvinceknight/pfm/book/tools-for-mathematics/08-statistics/how/main.md

 ## Calculate the Pearson correlation coefficient

-To calculate the correlation coefficient of two data sets we can use `statistics.correlation` which takes two iterables.
+To calculate the correlation coefficient of two data sets you can use `statistics.correlation` which takes two iterables.

 ````{tip}